 The correct answer is: A.

-A. Correct!
-An audit of an entity with primarily electronic data systems would be more likely to include continuous monitoring and analysis via an embedded audit module because in such environments transactions or accounting records may be available on a temporary basis and in machine-readable form only.
-As a result, testing would need to be performed continuously, rather than at a single time.
-An embedded audit module is a computer program inserted by the auditor into the client's application system.
-The audit module selects transactions, e.g., large or unusual transactions, for further review and testing by the auditor.
+C. Correct!
+An audit of an entity with primarily electronic data systems would be more likely to include continuous audit testing because in such environments transactions or accounting records may be available on a temporary basis and in machine-readable form only.
+As a result, testing would need to be performed continuously, rather than at one time.

 End of Quiz